 With its focus on Mixed-Use Districts, diverse residential neighborhoods, and rich multi-modal transportation options, the SEDA Plan significantly reduces reliance on the automobile for many daily trips.
-A Transportation Demand Management Plan further reduces vehicle trips and their related community and environmental consequences by ensuring that employers and other major users in the Plan Area provide programs and incentives to facilitate non-auto travel.
+A Transportation Demand Management Plan further reduces vehicle trips by ensuring that employers and other major users in the Plan Area provide programs and incentives to facilitate nonauto travel.
 TDM policies provide disincentives to driving alone and incentives to using other modes of transportation for commute and other daily trips.
 Such policies are implemented in cities across the United States and are a safe and cost-effective means of reducing demands on roadway infrastructure, making best use of transit service, and reducing pollution and other harmful effects of automobile travel.